ChaosRez/umbilical-choir-core/README.md

 At this time, the agent supports the following FaaS nodes and Runtimes:
 - tinyFaaS (self hosted)
   - nodejs, and python3
+  - Assumes tinyFaaS is running on the same machine as the agent
 - AWS Lambda
   - ???
 - Google Functions